sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

 .. autofunction:: cut_lines
 .. autofunction:: between

-.. event:: autodoc-process-bases (app, name, obj, options, bases)
+.. event:: autodoc-process-bases (app, name, obj, _unused, bases)

    Emitted when autodoc has read and processed a class to determine the base-classes.  *bases* is a list of classes that the event handler can modify **in place** to change what Sphinx puts into the output.
-It's emitted only if ``show-inheritance`` option given.
+It's emitted only if the ``show-inheritance`` option is given.

    :param app: the Sphinx application object
    :param name: the fully qualified name of the object
    :param obj: the object itself
-   :param options: the options given to the class directive
+   :param _unused: unused placeholder
    :param bases: the list of base classes signature. see above.

    .. versionadded:: 4.1